tensorfactory/MataVision/README.md

 ## Firmware Installation

-Go to the [firmware folder](https://github.com/tensorfactory/MataVision/tree/main/firmwares) of the ESP board to download the required firmware package.
+Firmware package can be downloaded from [folder](https://github.com/tensorfactory/MataVision/tree/main/firmwares).
 It consists of 4 files (bootloader.bin, partition-table.bin, boot_app0.bin, and firmware.bin).
 Please choose the right setting according to the ESP chip type for the flashing process.

 <br/>